datoviz/datoviz/docs/howto/visual.md

 Another crucial notion related to visuals is **batch rendering**.
 For performance reasons, it is recommended **to use as few visuals as possible in a given scene**.
 For example:

-* to display a scatter plot with 100 points, use a single `marker` visual with 100 points, instead of ~~using 100 visuals with one point~~,
+* to display a scatter plot with 100 points, use a single `marker` visual with 100 points, instead of ~~100 visuals with one point~~,
-* to display 100 polygons, use a single `polygon` visual with 100 items (each containing an arbitrary number of points), instead of ~~using 100 visuals~~,
+* to display 100 polygons, use a single `polygon` visual with 100 items (each containing an arbitrary number of points), instead of ~~100 visuals~~,
 * similarly with paths, images, meshes, text, and so on.

 This allows the GPU to render all of these different objects of the same type in a single draw command (with the same GPU transformation matrices).